Epicodus-Curriculum/intro-full-stack/0_0_epicodus_dev_team_scrum_and_finding_a_pair.md

 Please take your time getting to know each other and chatting.
 Everyone in this group is now your dev team until the end of this course section.
 We will all be working closely together and relying on each other for the rest of the program.

 ## Finding a Pair to Pair Program
-After introductions it’s time to break off into smaller groups and get started with pair programming.
+After introductions it's time to break off into smaller groups and get started with pair programming.

 To pair program effectively, we need to break off into groups of 2 (one group can have 3 people if there is an odd number).